How to Balance Chemical Equations

 Step 2.
 Count the number of atoms for the reactants and the products.

 When you have a coefficient in front of one or more elements you multiply the coefficient for all of the elements.
+A subscript only applies to the element it is written at the end of.
+The coefficient will also be multiplied by the subscript.

 Remember you cannot change subscripts only coefficients.